-Strade Bianche, 2021 profile (via La Flamme Rouge)
+Strade Bianche 2021 profile (via La Flamme Rouge)

 Only 42 of the 166 starters finished the race in 2020, displaying Strade’s brutality perfectly.
 Wout Van Aert won solo in Siena that day after attacking with 12km to go, dropping Davide Formolo and Maxi Schachmann, who both finished on the podium.

 It was Van Aert’s first of six victories in 2020 on the road.
 He will kick-off his 2021 season in Italy as he looks to make it back-to-back victories on the famous white Italian roads.
-He perhaps starts as the out-and-out favourite, as ever, though, the competition is stellar.
+He perhaps starts as the out-and-out favourite.
+As ever, though, the competition is stellar.

-2019 winner Julian Alaphilippe is back at Strade after missing the race in 2020.
+2019 winner Julian Alaphilippe is back after missing the race in 2020.
 Deceuninck have a strong line-up in Italy, where 2015 winner Zdeněk Štybar will join Alaphilippe.
 The Czech man has wracked up a series of impressive results here — since his win in 2015 he has finished in the top-10 every year.

 Strade Bianche is one race that Greg Van Avermaet is yet to conquer in his illustrious career.
 He finished second in 2015 and 2017, beaten by Štybar and Kwiatkwoski respectively.
-After finishing eighth in 2020, GVA will look to put that record straight with his new team AG2R Citroën.
+After finishing eighth in 2020, GvA will look to put that record straight with his new team AG2R Citroën.

 Oh yeah, one more rider we should mention, Mathieu van der Poel – heard of him?
 He only managed 15th last year in his first appearance at the race, but the gravelled, hilly roads should suit his style.
 He will be disappointed not to improve on that result this year.